microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointOnPremisesConnection.md

 	VirtualNetworkId = "/subscriptions/0ac520ee-14c0-480f-b6c9-0a90c585ad47/resourceGroups/CustomerRG/providers/Microsoft.Network/virtualNetworks/canary01-MyVNET"
 	SubnetId = "/subscriptions/0ac520ee-14c0-480f-b6c9-0a90c585ad47/resourceGroups/CustomerRG/providers/Microsoft.Network/virtualNetworks/canary01-MyVNET/subnets/canary01-Subnet"
 }
-New-MgDeviceManagementVirtualEndpointOnPremisesConnection -BodyParameter $params
+New-MgBetaDeviceManagementVirtualEndpointOnPremisesConnection -BodyParameter $params
 ```

-This example shows how to use the New-MgDeviceManagementVirtualEndpointOnPremisesConnection Cmdlet.
+This example shows how to use the New-MgBetaDeviceManagementVirtualEndpointOnPremisesConnection Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS